matthiaskoenig/dfba/DFBA models in SBML.md

 <!------------------------------------------------------------------->
 # A) Encoding DFBA models in SBML
-This section describes how DFBA models can be encoded in SBML.
+This section describes rules and guidelines for encodeing DFBA models in SBML.
+The proposed schema uses SBML `core`, SBML `comp` for model compositions, and SBML `fbc` to encode FBA related information.
+We expect readers to be familiar with the concepts of SBML and the respective packages and refer to the respective specifications available from [http://sbml.org/Documents/Specifications](http://sbml.org/Documents/Specifications) for additional information.
+The core concept behind the presented guidelines and rules is to encode models with different modeling frameworks, i.e., kinetic models and FBA models, as well as models with different functions, i.e., updating or calculation of flux bounds within separate submodels.
+These submodels are subsequently connected and combined using hierarchical model composition based on `comp`.

 Two main links are hereby required between the FBA model and the kinetic models:
 * Update of flux bounds in the FBA model from the kinetic model.
 * Update of reaction fluxes in the kinetic model from the FBA solution.